-If a sheet is protected, you can temporarily unprotect it as follows:
+If a sheet is protected, you can temporarily unprotect it:

-• On the Axiom tab, in the Advanced group, click Protect > Worksheet to remove the check mark.
+On the Axiom tab, in the Advanced group, click Protect > Worksheet to remove the check mark.

-NOTE: In systems with installed products, this feature may be located on the Admin tab-either directly on the ribbon or under File Protection.
+NOTE: In systems with installed products, this feature may be located on the Admin tab, either directly on the ribbon or under File Protection.

-The sheet can now be edited as desired.
-If you do not have rights to remove worksheet protection, then this item does not display on the menu.
+You can now edit the sheet.
+If you do not have rights to remove worksheet protection, this item is not displayed on the menu.

-The sheet protection will be automatically reapplied the next time the file is opened.
-If you want to reapply it now, click Protect > Worksheet again to toggle the protection back on.
+The sheet protection is automatically reapplied the next time the file is opened.
+To reapply it, click Protect > Worksheet again to toggle the protection on.

 The Control Sheet settings for an Axiom file determine whether protection is enabled for a sheet.
-Sheet protection is most often applied to plan files / templates, but may also be applied to driver files and reports as needed.
+Sheet protection is most often applied to plan files and templates, but you can also apply them to driver files and reports as needed.
 Protection is always applied to Control Sheets.

-▶ Remove workbook protection
+Remove workbook protection

-If a workbook is protected, you can temporarily unprotect it as follows:
+If a workbook is protected, you can temporarily unprotect it: